• Skip to primary navigation

 Go beaching at Palm Beach

-Palm Beach is one of the best beaches in Sydney and it stretches over 2km.
 To the one side, you’ll find a rock pool, while the opposite end is far more rugged and wild.

-This beach is also the iconic filming location of the show “Home and Away” If you’re a fan, this is even more reason to visit!
+This beach is also the iconic filming location of the show “Home and Away”.
+If you’re a fan, this is even more reason to visit!

 To get to Palm Beach after your lighthouse walk, you’ll take a short detour from Station Beach as you’re walking back towards the parking area.

-Take the first exit along the sand and this route will take you directly to Palm Beach.
+Take the first exit along the sand, and this route will take you directly to Palm Beach.

 Palm Beach Sydney itinerary